w8tcha/dnnckeditor/README.md

-An WYSIWYG HTML Editor Provider for DNN® 6/7/8/9
+﻿An WYSIWYG HTML Editor Provider for DNN® 7/8/9
 ![](http://www.watchersnet.de/Portals/0/LogoCKEditor.png)

 _**Warning** Be Aware Evoq Versions are not supported, [more Info here](https://dnnckeditor.codeplex.com/workitem/7873)_